devshawn/password.live/README.md

 npm install
 ```

-Bootstrap the dependencies for each subproject by running:
+Dependencies for subprojects are automatically installed through a postinstall hook running `lerna bootstrap`.
+You can manually bootstrap all dependencies by running:
 ```bash
 npm run bootstrap
 ```